pathminder/pathminder.github.io/_skills/intimidate.md

 If you Intimidate an opponent, you can attempt to Intimidate them again, but each additional check increases the DC by +5.
 This increase resets after 1 hour has passed.

+When you're attempting an Intimidate check against a giant, if your target believes that you're clearly controlling or have recently defeated a creature larger than yourself, you can use that creature's size in place of your own when determining your size bonus or penalty on the Intimidate check.
+Even if this is not true, you may be able to convince a creature you have such power with a successful Bluff check.

 | Intimidate task     | Requires |      Time       |     Retry     |                 DC                  |
 |:--------------------|:--------:|:---------------:|:-------------:|:-----------------------------------:|
 | Force friendliness  |   ---    |    1 minute     | Yes, at +5 DC | 10 + opponent's HD + opponent's Wis |